Curriculum and Competencies

 Phase I (didactic phase) represents the pre-clinical year and spans the first 12 months, representing 68 program credits.
 Categorical learning domains include basic medical sciences, clinical medical sciences, physical exam techniques, interpersonal communication skills, performing basic diagnostic and therapeutic procedures, and professional practice including population health and health research.

-Phase II (clinical field education phase) represents 49 program credits a period of 12 months, including intensive specialty-based coursework, ten diverse supervised clinical field experiences (SCPEs) and a four credit summative capstone course.
+Phase II (clinical phase) represents 49 program credits a period of 12 months, including intensive specialty-based coursework, 10 supervised clinical practice experiences (SCPEs) and a 4 credit summative capstone course.

 The program reserves the right to modify the curriculum sequence as deemed appropriate.
 The program additionally reserves the right to add additional courses after obtaining the approval of the University's curriculum change process committees.

-Each of the Supervised Clinical Placement Experiences (SCPE) spans a 4-week period, with the exception of SCPE 7 which will be three (3) weeks.
+Each of the clinical rotations ("SCPEs") span a 4-week period, with the exception of SCPE 7 which will be three (3) weeks.
 All PA students advance through seven required SCPEs (4 credits each) and three elective SCPEs (one worth 3 credits, two worth 4 credits) during the second phase of the program.
 Elective SCPEs are selected for students by the clinical team.

 Whenever possible, students are placed at clinical sites within a 150-mile radius of Hagerstown with a preference for settings that are rural or medically underserved in accordance with the program's mission.

 It is the responsibility of the PA Program and not the students to identify and schedule sites used for the SCPEs.
 (ARC-PA Standard A3.03).
-Students may not contact sites or preceptors except as directed by the clinical team.
-Failure to follow this protocol can result in dismissal from the program.
+See Program and Related Policies page.

 Students are required to have reliable transportation to reach any SCPE site to which they are assigned at the dates and times when they are scheduled.
 Students are responsible for the costs of transportation and housing during all SCPEs.